Nzian/typescript-vivasoft-practicecode/README.md

 ## Vivasoftltd bootcamp url

+Please use browser translator to translate in english if you face problem to read or understood anything.
 - [bootcamp url](https://www.vivasoftltd.com/typescript-bootcamp)

 ## Some useful command that you might be need to run this code